Intake & Routing Workflows for Public Records & FOIA Automation

 print(json.dumps(result, indent=2))

-All routing decisions, deadline calculations, and state mutations must be cryptographically signed or hashed to prevent tampering.
-Immutable logs should be forwarded to a centralized SIEM or compliance data lake, where automated monitors track SLA adherence, escalation triggers, and freeze state propagation.
+When the network partitions, the system must fail toward preservation, not toward loss.
+Buffer audit events locally with a durable, append-only journal and reconcile to the central sink when connectivity returns; never advance a state transition whose audit write has not been durably committed.
+All routing decisions, deadline calculations, and state mutations are cryptographically hashed (and, ideally, signed) so tampering is detectable, and the immutable stream is forwarded to a centralized SIEM or compliance data lake where automated monitors track SLA adherence, escalation triggers, and freeze-state propagation.
+The chain-of-custody and append-only store patterns these monitors depend on are specified in Core Architecture & Compliance Mapping.
 By treating intake and routing as a deterministic, auditable control plane, agencies eliminate manual bottlenecks, guarantee statutory compliance, and establish a defensible posture for public records transparency.